wikimedia/fosdem20webperf/index.md

 From [15:00 until 19:00](https://fosdem.org/2020/schedule/track/web_performance/) on February 1st in [Brussels](https://fosdem.org/2020/practical/transportation/), come check out these awesome web performance talks!

+All talks will be live-streamed and the videos made available after the conference, for free.

 ### Nic Jansma - Check Yourself Before You Wreck Yourself

 <div style="display: grid; column-gap: 1em;">